wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

     );
     ```

-3. If the result of the above query is `scimId` then follow this step.
-Otherwise, skip this and move on to step-4.
+3. If the result of the above query is `scimId`, follow this step.
+Otherwise, skip this and move on to step 4.

-    If the result of the above query is `scimId`, it means the default mapped attribute(scimId) of `http://wso2.org/claims/userid` or the default local claim (`http://wso2.org/claims/userid`) mapped to the `urn:ietf:params:scim:schemas:core:2.0:id` claim is not updated in the WSO2 IS server.
+    If the result of the above query is `scimId`, it means the default mapped attribute (scimId) of `http://wso2.org/claims/userid` or the default local claim (`http://wso2.org/claims/userid`) mapped to the `urn:ietf:params:scim:schemas:core:2.0:id` claim is not updated in the WSO2 IS server.
     Hence, the following queries are used to update the `UM_USER_ID` of `UM_USER` with SCIM Id based on the mapped attribute `scimId`.

     ```sql tab="PostgreSQL"
     CREATE OR REPLACE FUNCTION update_um_user_id()  returns int LANGUAGE plpgsql
     AS $$
     DECLARE
     count_rows int;